 Keith: Ah yes, I know much about that.

 Jeff: Of course!
-So yeah, content has always been king but it’s moreso now than ever before.
+So yeah, content has always been king but it’s more so now than ever before.
 So if you just start there, you’re probably looking to do pretty well.
-Then you want to throw in a little bit of basic SEO knowledge with kind of the stuff we were just talking about.
+Then you want to throw in a little bit of basic SEO knowledge with the kind of the stuff we were just talking about.
 But also so on-site technical things such as title tags and meta descriptions, which we could get into more if you would like to.
 But yeah it’s really all about writing good, quality content, including some keywords that you’re trying to focus on, that you’re trying to write for.
 And trying to draw users to the site and getting the visitor to stay there for as long as possible and taking the action you’re looking for them to take.

 Michael: The content has to be contextualized to the subject that you’re writing about as well as the website that you’re writing for.
 And you don’t want to just throw in keywords all over the article because keyword stuffing is bad.

-Jeff: That use to work too.
+Jeff: That used to work too.